datacarpentry/image-processing/episodes/02-image-basics.md

 - "Define the terms bit, byte, kilobyte, megabyte, etc."
 - "Explain how a digital image is composed of pixels."
 - "Explain the left-hand coordinate system used in digital images."
-- "Explain the RGB additive color model used in digital images."
+- "Explain the RGB additive colour model used in digital images."
 - "Explain the characteristics of the BMP, JPEG, and TIFF image formats."
 - "Explain the difference between lossy and lossless compression."
 - "Explain the advantages and disadvantages of compressed image formats."